NYPL-discovery/discovery-store-poster/README.md

     node kinesify-data test/data/bib-10011745.json event.json  https://api.nypltech.org/api/v0.1/current-schemas/Bib

-Any of the event jsons generated above can be copied to `event.json` to test the lambda locally via `./node_modules/.bin/node-lambda run -f deploy[.environment].env`.
+Any of the event jsons generated above can be copied to `event.json` to test the lambda locally via `node-lambda run -f deploy[.environment].env`.

 ## Initialization On a New Environment